aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ## 3.1.
 Considerations

 - Always compare your configuration file with the config file from the release you are upgrading to in order to validate new or changed parameters or changes in parameter types / formats.
+  - do NOT update to the latest firewall AMI - see the the last bullet in section [5.1.
+Accelerator Design Constraints / Decisions](#51-accelerator-design-constraints--decisions)
+  - do NOT update the `organization-admin-role` - see section [2.2.6.
+Other](#226-other)
 - If you have customized any of the additional Accelerator provided default configuration files (SCPs, rsyslog config, ssm-documents, iam-policies, etc.):
   - customers must manually merge Accelerator provided updates with your deployed customizations;
   - failure to do so could result in either a) broken Accelerator functionality, or b) dropped customer guardrail enhancements;